thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

     .map_err(|(l, r)| TypeError::TypeNotEqual(l, r))
 }
 ```
 Here's our first case where we add to our type substitution.
 Two type variables are equal if we can union their sets in our union-find.
 This might fail if both our variables already have types as representatives.
 In that case, we have to check both representative types are equal to each other.
 If they are not, we fail to union and return a type error.
 If the types are equal, or only one variable has a representative type, we union our sets, and all the type variables in each set now map to the new representative type.
 It doesn't matter which type becomes the representative, since they are equal, so we just pick one arbitrarily.
+Next let's look at unifying a variable with another type:
 ```rs
 (Type::Var(v), ty) | (ty, Type::Var(v)) => {
   ty.occurs_check(v)